 One of the most effective ways to deliver Just-in-Time access to users is to use ephemeral certificates.

-The access is also called passwordless or ‘credential-less’, since on establishing the connection the user does not handle access credentials at all.
-Instead, the user logs in to the Certificate Authority each time he or she wants to establish a remote connection without having permanent authorization to the environment.
+The access is also called passwordless, keyless or ‘credential-less’, since on establishing the connection the user does not handle or see access credentials at all.
+Find more information about ephemeral certificates here.

 SSH.COM has developed a comprehensive set of JIT Zero Trust solutions to mitigate the risk of managing digital keys, privileged passwords and other secrets (like API tokens or certificates) by greatly reducing their numbers in IT infrastructures.
 Learn more about the SSH.COM's Zero Trust and Just-in-time (JIT) solutions here.